Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network: Methodology

 The implementation of this work is based on PMF's \cite{zhuang2021perceptionaware} original codebase.
-Specifically, we derived the majority of the structure in an effort to keep the two architectures as close as possible and allow fairer comparisons.
+Specifically, we derived the majority of the structure to keep the two architectures as close as possible and allow fairer comparisons.
 We trained our architecture for 240k iterations on 4 NVIDIA RTX3090 GPUs with batch size 8 per GPU.
 For offline and continual step $0$ training, the learning rate was scheduled according to a cosine annealing with a linear warmup (2400 iterations), where the peak was set to $10^{-3}$.
 For the incremental steps, instead, the learning rate was scheduled with a linear decay from $10^{-3}$ to $5 \times 10^{-4}$.
 Following PMF's strategy we employed two different optimizers, one for the color (SGD) and one for the LiDAR (Adam) branch.
 Both optimizers had weight decay enabled with rate $10^{-5}$.
 The SGD optimizer also had Nesterov momentum with rate $0.9$ enabled.
 Note that the Adam optimizer was only used in \textbf{offline} and continual step $0$, while in the incremental steps, we employed SGD also for the LiDAR branch.
-To allow a fair comparison with PMF, we preserve the same data augmentation strategies.
+We preserve the same data augmentation strategies of PMF.